leolani/cltl-leolani-app/README.md

 The `docker-parent-app/` directory provides a docker-compose setup to run a dockerized version of the local Python application provided in `py-app/`.

-* Install the backend including the `[host]` dependencies:
+* It is recommended to create a virtual environment

       python -m venv venv

+  and activate it with

       source venv/bin/activate

+  on Linux/OS X or for Windows in cmd.exe

+      C:\> <venv>\Scripts\activate.bat

+  or in a PowerShell

+      C:\> <venv>\Scripts\Activate.ps1

+* Install the backend including the `[host]` dependencies:

       pip install cltl.backend[host]==0.0.dev5

-* Run the backend server on the local machine with
+* Run the backend server on the local machine, on Linux/OS X with

       ./venv/bin/leoserv --channels 1 --port 8080 --resolution VGA